AppFlowy-IO/AppFlowy-Cloud/libs/client-api/src/v2/README.md

 1. Client connects to the server and establishes a WebSocket connection
 2. Client sends a Manifest message for a document the server doesn't know about
+3. Server processes the client manifest:
+   - Checks for document existence and finds it doesn't exist
+   - Creates a new CollabGroup for this document
+   - Initializes it with an empty state vector
-3. Server creates a new CollabGroup for this document and registers the client as an active participant
+   - Registers the client as an active participant
+   - Responds with a manifest containing empty state vector
-4. Client detects the server is missing all local updates
+4. Client processes server manifest:
-5. Client sends all local updates to the server
+   - Sees that server has empty state vector
-6. Server builds up its document state from client updates
+   - Encodes its entire document state as an update
+   - Sends this complete update to the server (no need to request missing updates)
+5. Server processes the client update:
+   - Applies the complete update to the empty document
+   - Updates its state vector to reflect the client's document state [A:3]
-7. When other clients connect, they are registered as active participants and receive the updates
+6. When other clients connect, the server:
-8. When a client disconnects, it's removed from the active participants list
+   - Recognizes that the document now exists
+   - Compares the new client's state vector with its own
+   - Sends a manifest with current state vector
+   - Processes the client's response and provides missing updates

 The server maintains a list of active participants (subscribers) for each document, which allows it to: